GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_access.md

 1. Left-click on the required product layer to download.
 See [Technical Information](./?tab=description#product-layers) for details on file naming and product layer details.

 :::

+If you encounter difficulty with the instructions below or the COG files themselves, please reach out to earth.observation@ga.gov.au for assistance.